 - a.
-To request the HCHP to ask further questions of a witness; - b.
+To request the HCHP to ask further questions of a witness and to provide specific questions; - b.
 To request the HCHP call additional witnesses in the matter; - c.
 To testify and submit relevant materials; - d.
-To refuse to answer any incriminating question; and - e.
+To refuse to answer any question; and - e.
 To make an opening and closing statement.